Artists' Favourite Art Books

 More Books about COLOUR - recommended by practising artists

-HIGHLY RECOMMENDED: Rated 4.4 out of 5 stars by 99 customer reviews on Amazon
+HIGHLY RECOMMENDED: Rated an average of 4.4 out of 5 stars by 112 customer reviews

 This guide published in 2004 is by the best-selling author of Drawing on the Right Side of the Brain.